 - Why does she hate me so much that she would believe this?
 I choose to think instead —>I can’t know why she chooses to believe I don’t support her unless she wants to tell me.

-If you’d rather get some real one-on-one help with coaching, book a free 20-minute coaching session with me now.
+If you’d rather get some real one-on-one help with coaching, book a free 20-minute phone coaching session with me.